emre-ergun/mdbook-rust/src/core-concepts/borrowing.md

 ### 2. Mutable Reference

 Here in the example mutable and immutable references are used together.
 Normally it violates the first borrowing rules.
-But Rust borrow checker is samrt enough to understand that immutable reference is used before the mutable reference.
+But Rust borrow checker is smart enough to understand that immutable reference is used before the mutable reference.
 This is a feature in rust called non-lexical lifetimes.

 ```rust
 fn main() {